 The determination of the wane shall be carried out where the ratio is a maximum.

 Figure 9 Measurement of wane

-V_1, V_2orthogonal projections of the wane on the larger side of the cross section

-K_1, K_2 orthogonal projections of the wane on the smaller side of the cross section
+$v_1, v_2$ ......
+Orthogonal projections of the wanes on the larger side of the cross section side of the cross section